 I am a Ph.D. student at the University of Pittsburgh‘s Department of Political Science.
 My subfields are Comparative Politics and Political Behavior.
 I am interested in public policy, political parties, and ideologies.
 Some of my work was already published in journals as Revista de Sociologia e Política, Journal of International Studies, Revista Economia & Gestão, Conjuntura Internacional, Conjuntura Global, and Revista de Meio Ambiente e Sustentabilidade.

 In the recent past, I concluded a Master in Public Economics, Law, and Politics at the Leuphana Universität Lüneburg (Germany) with funding from the Helmut Schmidt Program (DAAD).
 I also graduated at the Master in Public Management and Society from the Universidade Federal de Alfenas (Brazil) and I hold a Bachelor in Economics from the Universidade Federal de São João del-Rei (Brazil).

 I worked as an adjunct lecturer at the Instituto Federal de São Paulo (Brazil), where I taught introductory courses of Economics, Financial Management, and Business Administration.
 I was also an adjunct at a Master in Economics offered by the Centro de Estudios Manuel Ayau (Spain) and the Universidad Francisco Marroquín (Guatemala), where I taught a course on Public Policy.

-He was the first Brazilian to become treasurer of the International Federation of Liberal Youth, an umbrella organization present in more than 70 countries since 1947.
-Elected in August 2010 in Russia and re-elected in December 2011 in Turkey, he contributed to the fundraising of over € 250.000,00 from private and public sources, as the European Union and the Council of Europe.
+Outside of academia, I was the Program Manager for Latin America and Treasurer of the International Federation of Liberal Youth, an umbrella organization present in more than 70 countries since 1947.
+There, I directly contributed to raising over € 250.000,00 from private and public sources, as the European Union and the Council of Europe.